 7. Build trust through transparency.

-Your employees want to feel like more than a nameless contributor to your company’s success.
+Your employees want to feel integral to your company’s success, not like they’re nameless contributors.
 By focusing on internal and external transparency, your company can develop more loyal, trusting relationships with employees and customers.

 Start by considering these best practices for creating a more transparent workplace: